FunnelKit

 Now you can copy this WooCommerce add to cart link and use it for any promotional campaign.

-Whenever the user clicks on the link, the products you added to the cart will automatically be added to the cart and redirected to the checkout page.
+Whenever the user clicks the link, the products you added to the cart will be automatically added and the user will be redirected to the checkout page.

-How To Auto Apply Coupon in Direct Checkout URL in WooCommerce?
+How To Auto-Apply a Coupon in the Direct Checkout URL in WooCommerce

 You can easily do that with FunnelKit Funnel Builder.
-For this, go to the Optimizations tab and expand the auto apply coupon.
+For this, go to the Optimizations tab and expand the Auto Apply Coupon option.

-Then select Yes for the option Auto Apply Coupon and add the coupon field.
+Then select Yes for the Auto Apply Coupon option and enter the coupon code.

 You can disable the coupon field if you want.